digi-anuragk/git-hands-on/docs/01-Introduction to Git/your-first-git-repo.md

 ![Example banner](../../static/img/git-basics-01.png)

-1. **Local Working Dir** : this is our playgroud,  our local working dir / local working tree (git terms), in which we have files and have `.git` folder.
+1. **Local Working Dir** : this is our playground,  our local working dir / local working tree (git terms), in which we have files and have `.git` folder.
 2. **The Staging Area / Index** : it's a temporary holding spot for changes before committing.
 3. **Local Repo** : this is where we store committed changes locally.
 4. **Remote Repo** : A server where we can store and backup our code, like Github, GitLab, BitBucket.